Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 10. Close the database and open it again to register the changes.

-Now, that the Menu Bars and Tool Bars are in complete control of your Application they will look like the image given above.
+Now that the Menu Bars and Tool Bars are in complete control of your Application, they will look like the image given above.

 You want to restore Access 2007 Menus and Toolbars, then open the MDB file by holding the Shift-Key, to prevent Auto-Macro from running and to get control of the database window.
-Go through Steps 1 to Step 9 and reverse what you did earlier.
+Go through Steps 1 to 9 and reverse what you did earlier.

 No comments: